tawest2020/taw-bios512/rcodes/README.md

 geom_bar | bar graph can perform all sorts of aggregations

-color | the color of a point or shape or the color of the boundary of a polygon or rectangle

-fill | the color of the interior of a polygon or rectangle

-alpha | the transparency of a color

-position | for histograms and bar plots how to position boxes for the same x aesthetic. "dodge" is the most clear.
+aes() | how variables in your dataset should be mapped to visual properties of the plot color | the color of a point or shape or the color of the boundary of a polygon or rectangle fill | the color of the interior of a polygon or rectangle alpha | the transparency of a color position | for histograms and bar plots how to position boxes for the same x aesthetic. "dodge" is the most clear.

 ## Lecture 5